isaacnmm/pestpolicy-hugo2XX/content/posts/baby-bed-bugs/index.md

 are tiny in size (definitely) but will grow bigger as they suck more blood and molt.
 It's important to note that it's possible to see nymphs with the naked eye
-.�An adult bed bug will�be something like an apple seed in size (about 4.5mm), and it is red or brown.
+.An adult bed bug willbe something like an apple seed in size (about 4.5mm), and it is red or brown.
 [caption id="attachment_6620" align="aligncenter" width="300"]

 Bed Bugs Lifecycle.
 Credit: phdmc.org[/caption]